 Nothing can quite compare to the joy that comes with bringing a newborn home.
 Such marks a beginning of a season, a milestone, a memory.
 However, in almost every heart of a parent, there resides a tinge of anxiety.
 Questions of readiness and responsibility arise.

 Fear not, dear mom and dad!
 Many have triumphed in the past.
-Equip yourself with knowledge so that when the day finally arrives, you will be ready.
+Equip yourself with knowledge so that when the day finally arrives, you will be ready with items like highchairs or a baby swing.
 Here are five ways to baby-proof your home:

 Keep hazards out of reach

 Before anything else, you must first survey your home.
 Search for possible hazards and fix them.
 From toxic materials in the bathroom to stray wires, it is essential to examine each nook and cranny to protect your child.
 Your curious baby might try to grab and chew everything within reach!

 While keeping these hazardous items, it is also necessary to store them properly to avoid the accumulation of dust or germs, which may have adverse effects on your baby.
 Fortunately, there are many tips online that cover everything from sterilizing tools to toy storage ideas.

 Other hazards that you might want to take note of are heavy and breakable items, electrical appliances, and small objects that might cause choking if swallowed.
 Use your high shelves and secure storage spaces to keep your child safe!

 As unsuspecting as those tabletops and polished walls may seem, they pose a possible danger to your wandering child.
 Fortunately, there are stylish ways to childproof your corners.